Nic-G/BMC2-Firmware/README.md

 ## Switch On

-Use a benchtop power supply of between 14V and 30V
+Use a benchtop power supply of between 14V and 30V, and capable of supplying around 5A

 * Check cables are red-red throughout; check for loose wires, obstructions
 * Connect power supply